anishak20/portfolio/content/research/thesis.md

 From the interaction term plot, we observe that as the temperature increases, the interaction term gradually decreases towards zero.
 It also indicates a critical temperature value around <span>T &approx; 200&nbsp;MeV</span> at which the transition of hadronic matter may occur.

-The nature of the entropy density plot indicates a continuous, smooth second-order transition from the confined hadronic phase to a deconfined phase of quarks and gluons.
+The nature of the entropy density plot suggests a continuous, smooth second-order transition from the confined hadronic phase to a deconfined phase of quarks and gluons.
 Furthermore, the **speed of sound** was computed and compared with both lattice and curvature data, showing similar trend at higher temperatures.

 Hence, DDQM Model is a reasonable approximation for describing the EoS of QGP at high temperature and high density conditions that are present inside a neutron star.